-The changing of the guard in Oslo is a great thing for tourists to witness, and it's free.
+The changing of the guard in Oslo is a great thing for tourists to witness.
 You can catch the changing of the guard at Oslo's Royal Palace, the residence of the King of Norway.
 It's currently the home to King Harald V and Queen Sonja.
 The best part?
 It's completely free to enjoy.

 Make your way up Karl Johans Gate toward the Royal Palace and join other visitors waiting for this royal event that takes place at 1:30 p.m. daily, no matter what the weather in Oslo is like.
 The entire changing of the guards takes about 40 minutes.